dinomite505/learning_docker/docker-container-assignment/README.md

 ```
 mysql -h localhost -P 3306 -u root -p
 ```
-You will then be prompted to enter the `RANDOM_ROOT_PASSWORD` you specified upon container's creation which you can find if you enter `docker container logs db`.
+:lock: You will then be prompted to enter the `RANDOM_ROOT_PASSWORD` you specified upon container's creation which you can find if you enter `docker container logs db`.
 If you used `ALLOW_EMPTY_PASSWORD` you will be logged in automatically as a root user.
 <br>

 After successful login you should get something like this: